Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

-where we have eliminated the $c_i^0$ and $d_{1,i}^0$ Majorana fermions in the parton construction of $\vec{\tau}_i$ and $\vec{\sigma}_{1,i}$, similar to the spin-$\frac{1}{2}$ model \eqref{ham_min}.
-We adopt this construction since the $\mathbb{Z}_2$ gauge charges only consist the $d_{i}$ Majorana fermions coming from the fractionalization of spin operators $\vec{S}_i$, as we will immediately show below.
-This implies the spin degrees of freedom can also fractionlize in the QSOL, which is qualitatively different from the pure orbital Kitaev model and has richer physics.
+This parton construction returns to the Majorana representation of the spin-$\frac{1}{2}$ Yao-Lee model \cite{Yao2011} when $S=\frac{1}{2}$.
+We adopt this construction since $\mathbb{Z}_2$ gauge charges only consist of $\vec d_{i}$ Majorana fermions coming from the fractionalization of spin operators $\vec{S}_i$, as we will immediately show below.
+This implies the spin DOF can also fractionalize in the QSOL, which is qualitatively different from the pure orbital Kitaev model and has richer physics.

-Using this Majorana representation above, the spin-S Yao-Lee spin-orbital model $\hat{{H}}$ can be written as:
+Using this Majorana representation above, the spin-S Yao-Lee model $\hat{{H}}$ can be written as: